francescoFH/tennis-api/README.md

 - The players should be ordered by points (descending) ✅
  - The unranked players should also be ordered by points (descending) but should appear at the bottom of the list, below all other ranks ✅

-## To Implement:
+3. To extract logic from the player-controller, such as the function to check uniqueness First Name/Last Name and function to check minimum age allowed ✅

-3. An endpoint for registering a match that has been played
+4. An endpoint for registering a match that has been played ✅
-- It should require to provide the winner and the loser of the match
+- It should require to provide the winner and the loser of the match ✅
-- The loser gives the winner 10% of his points from before the match (rounded down)
+- The loser gives the winner 10% of his points from before the match (rounded down) ✅
  - For example, if Luca (1000 points) wins a match against Brendan (900 points), Luca should end up with 1090 points after the game and Brendan with 810
  - If Daniel (700 points) wins a match against James (1200 points), Daniel should end up with 820 points after the game and James with 1080

+## To Implement:

 - The business logic behind calculating new player scores after a match should be unit-tested

-4. **Database** - To obtained an MVP of my project to present on time, I decided to use an "InMemoryRepository" for tennis players.
+5. **Database** - To obtained an MVP of my project to present on time, I decided to use an "InMemoryRepository" for tennis players.
 I will implement a simple MongoDB repository after completing point 3.
-5. To extract logic from the player-controller, such as the function to check uniqueness First Name/Last Name and function to check minimum age allowed ✅

 How to Run the API(Locally)
 ----